moebrowne/multi-ssh-key-manager/README.md

 This tool intends to simplify creation, storage, removal and instillation of per user per domain SSH keys.

+The only setup required is to add the following to the top of your SSH config `~/.ssh/config`

+    Host *
+    IdentityFile ~/.ssh/rsa/%h/%r

 ## Create

 Create a new key or replace an existing one.